Sim-Anchored Learning for On-the-Fly Adaptation: Anchor Critics in Reality

-Given compute and storage limitations of low-power embedded platforms, using TFLite as a NN interpreter is necessary but not sufficient for live data-driven adaptation.
-While inference can indeed be performed on the onboard flight controller, training onboard is still prohibitively expensive.
-We mitigate this problem by introducing a point-to-point communication channel with an external ground station.
-Most importantly, the ground station can be used as a training platform to adapt controllers based on data captured in flight.
-Our \firmware{} further integrates with wireless transceiver modules to (i) wirelessly transmit flight data and (ii) accept new NN models to switch to mid-flight.
+In this work, we investigate strategies for RL-based live control adaptation on real robots.
+As such, two important sub-goals are formulated as follows.
+First, we needed to allow BetaFlight-compatible firmware to update its NN controller(s) without interrupting the control loop.
+As BetaFlight is a standard across various robotic platforms, this allows our framework to support a large range of robots, such as blimps, boats, helicopters, racing drones, and more.
+Second, we needed to be able adapt the agents live without crashing.
+This necessitated preventing catastrophic forgetting, particularly given the risk of overfitting to potentially skewed or limited data distributions encountered during live operation.

-Wireless communication is handled by a pair of Digi XBee\textsuperscript{\circledR} ZigBee\textsuperscript{\circledR}-PRO radio-frequency modules.
-The drone communicates observation data to an XBee through a Universal Asynchronous Receiver/Transmitter (UART) port.
-Similarly, the ground station uses an XBee module to send updated network graphs back to the drone during runtime.
-The addition of an XBee module connected via the UART port represented the least intrusive set of changes to the existing hardware configuration---and resulting weight and power consumption---of the drone.
-To ensure the integrity of transmitted data, we implemented a three-phase handshake protocol between the drone and the ground station.
-The protocol employs cyclic redundancy checks (CRC) to detect errors.
-Upon graph integrity verification, the drone atomically swaps to invoking the new graph through a buffered copy at the next control cycle.
-Buffered data is automatically chunked into CRC-validated packets and multiple data transmission rates are supported.
+We thus decided to evolve Neuroflight~\cite{NFori, NFv2}, initially developed by Koch~et~al. for allowing the use of NNs for high-performance quadrotor control.
+Neuroflight extends the open-source Betaflight flight-control firmware stack allowing NN models to be compiled and embedded into the control firmware.
+We evolved the Neuroflight framework such that modifications to the employed NN controller(s) can be carried out without interrupting the control loop.
+To do so, we re-designed the firmware so that we could swap out binarized NN graphs with minimal overhead rather than having them directly compiled into the firmware.
+In particular, it is possible to both (i) update the NN controller weights and (ii)~swap-in graphs with different NN architectures.
+Our novel firmware stack outlined in Fig.~\ref{fig:sys_overview}, is open-sourced~\cite{swannlake-github}.
+Our architecture allows inference to be performed onboard the micro-controller, but training onboard is prohibitively expensive, given compute and storage limitations of low-power embedded platforms.
+We thus introduce a point-to-point communication channel with an external ground station, to mitigate this issue.
+Most importantly, the ground station can be used as a training platform to adapt controllers based on data captured in flight. \firmware{} further integrates with wireless transceiver modules to (i) wirelessly transmit flight data and (ii) accept new NN models to switch to mid-flight.